Employer of recordGermany

 Hiring employees in Germany comes with specific legal responsibilities.
 HR compliance simply means making sure your company follows all the rules and regulations regarding employment and work practices.

-Compliance protects both your employees and your business, ensuring your workers receive the working conditions and statutory benefits they are entitled to.
+Employment compliance in Germany protects both your employees and your business, ensuring your workers receive the working conditions and statutory benefits they are entitled to.
 This not only creates a happy workplace, but it also shields you from hefty fines, legal trouble, and headaches down the road.

 When you use Agility EOR as your Employer of Record in Germany, we handle everything related to filing and paying your employees’ taxes and social insurance contributions.
 We ensure everything is compliant and you don’t have to worry about a thing.